KosmX/emotes-geyser/README.md

   (...)
 }
 ```
 The first line in the code above, is **only** a comment.
-You can remove it, but changing it won't do anything.
+You can remove it, changing it won't do anything.

 Emotecraft will ignore every line, what can not be interpreted as a **uuid** pair.
 Feel free to add comment lines.